 Do not let this happen to you.
 Fight back by hiring Suhre & Associates, LLC, to defend you.
 Call today to speak with one of our Lexington criminal defense attorneys.

-Defenses in Domestic Violence Cases
+Defenses in Domestic Violence Cases in Kentucky

 There are a number of defenses that an experienced Lexington domestic violence lawyer could set forth to help you beat these accusations.
 Strategies that might be applicable in your situation include: